openhab/org.openhab.binding.zwave/doc/inovelli/lzw31dimmer_0_0.md

 ### Parameter 1: Dimming Speed

-How fast or slow the light turns on when you hold the switch How fast or slow the lights turns on when you hold the switch ( ie: dimming from 10-20%, 80-60%, etc)
+How fast or slow the light turns on when you hold the switch

-0 = instant on, 1=1 second, 100=100 seconds
+<p&gtHow fast or slow the lights turns on when you hold the switch ( ie: dimming from 10-20%, 80-60%, etc)</p&gt <p&gt0 = instant on, 1=1 second, 100=100 seconds</p&gt
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```3```.